Students not enrolled in the School of Architecture and following the 2016-2018 (or later) catalog

 - Many courses are offered only one time per year.

-- Almost all ARI courses counting toward the minor require instructor permission.
+- Some ARI courses counting toward the minor require instructor permission.

 Contact the instructor for permission and then forward the permission email (along with your EID and the unique of the course for which you have permission to register) to email@example.com during or after your first assigned registration access period.

-Course restrictions: Some ARC courses counting toward the minors may be listed as "open, restricted."
-In many cases the restriction is in place because all of the non-major seats are filled, and the remaining seats are reserved for students in the School of Architecture.
-Certain technical courses may be restricted because of the technical nature of the content; students not in the School of Architecture should get instructor permission in order to determine if they have the skills necessary to complete the course successfully.
+Course restrictions: Some ARC courses counting toward the minors may be listed as "open, reserved."
+In some cases the reservation is in place to hold seats for students officially pursuing the minor.
+In other cases it is because all of the non-major seats are filled, and the remaining seats are reserved for students in the School of Architecture.
+Certain technical courses that otherwise may count for a minor could be restricted because of the technical nature of the content; students not in the School of Architecture should get instructor permission in order to determine if they have the skills necessary to complete the course successfully.

 Students enrolled in the School of Architecture